 Properly addressing these impacts and their root causes will take enormous ambition.
 “We need a generation that is fully committed, that understands the climate challenges, and that is passionate about taking action,” she tells me.

 Personally, Brour focuses on two levels of intervention.
 As far as networking goes, she connects with regional climate actors to build synergies and link to capacity-building programs.
 In advocacy, she engages in conferences and conversations to deepen the youth climate dialogue with policy makers.

 She also creates educational tools to simplify an issue as complex as the climate crisis.
-MYCM’s educational outreach spans from providing high schools and universities with climate curriculum tools to producing engaging podcasts.
+The youth climate movement’s educational outreach spans from providing high schools and universities in Morocco with climate curriculum tools to producing engaging podcasts.

 Brour discussed how fundraising is, unfortunately, a necessary activity.
 Money is not action, but resource optimization is necessary to support the group’s mission.
 Funds are often hard to come by, and the Moroccan government is not contributing.
 When funds are available, Brour elaborates, a main MYCM priority is supporting Moroccan member NGOs in real-world, community-based projects and trainings.

 I explained MWN’s participation in Covering Climate Now, and asked Brour for the most important foundational messages the world should address when delving into the climate conversation with youth.
 Her first response was “employment.”
 Climate change is strongly linked to employment opportunities, and high rates of unemployment plague Morocco’s youth.

 Climate impacts human interests, she tells me.
 Talking about the science is important, but there is a concurrent need to talk about real-world impacts on human wellbeing.